pixelunion/pxu-full-stack-technical/README.md

     - Price
     - Inventory
     - Image
+- You can store data using whatever technology/implementation you prefer, but it should persist while the server remains online
 - Create an API endpoint to fetch product data
 - Display the product data in product cards on page load